korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_10_LambdaExpressionsAndFunctionalInterfaces/README.md

 and then I'll include a lambda expression.
-The parameter is _i_, which traditionally is the way to refer to an array index in a loop, and on the right side of the arrow token, I'm setting up a string, that includes the number, _i + 1_, and a period _._
+The parameter is _i_, which traditionally is the way to refer to an array index in a loop, and on the right side of the arrow token, I'm setting up a string that includes the number, _i + 1_, and a period _._
 Running that: